 A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line has been built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.

-After track upgrades, installation of masts and portals, two new stations and six station upgrades, the Gawler line electrification from Adelaide to Salisbury is on hold, pending funding.
+After track upgrades, installation of masts & portals, 2 new stations & 6 station upgrades, the State Government has announced that the Gawler line electrification from Adelaide to Salisbury will recommence in 2017-18.

 Adelaide's first electric train to carry members of the public was introduced into service on 21 Feb 2014.
 A total of 22 permanently coupled 3-car Electric Multiple Units (EMUs) are being delivered from Dandenong, Victoria.

-The power to the southern railway network has been switched on from Seaford to Adelaide.
-The overhead wires, their metallic supports and fittings are 'live' and carrying electrical current at all times.
+The power to the southern railway network has been switched on from Seaford to Adelaide, from Tonsley to Adelaide and from Goodwood to Adelaide.
+Wires and fittings are 'live' and carrying 25kV electrical current.

 The Community Wildlife Project is working with local communities to establish nesting boxes that combat the loss of habitat caused by vegetation removals.

-The Signalling system on the Seaford line has been upgraded with a state-of-the-art system that now includes a centralised computer based interlocking technology.
-This system upgrade is continuing on the Tonsley line.
+The signalling system on the Seaford and Tonsley lines has been upgraded with a state-of-the-art system that includes a centralised computer based interlocking technology.

 Rail Revitalisation - award winning projects